9 Different Types of Owls in Iowa

 The Long-eared Owl lives in Iowa year-round and can be found in woodlands, agricultural areas, marshes, and grasslands.
 During the winter months, these birds migrate southward into warmer climates.
 They hunt mainly small rodents, such as mice and voles, but will also consume birds, reptiles, amphibians, and insects.

 The Long-eared Owl has been listed as a species of special concern due to their low population numbers and threats from habitat destruction.
-Conservation efforts are needed to help ensure their survival in Iowa and across the United States.
+Conservation efforts are needed to help ensure their survival in Iowa and the United States.

 4. Snowy Owl

-The Snowy Owl is a magnificent species of the different types of owls in Iowa.
+The Snowy Owl is a magnificent species of the different owls in Iowa.
 These large, white owls are not as common in Iowa as other species of owls, but they are still seen in some areas of the state.
 These majestic birds typically inhabit open fields or grasslands, but they can also be found near lake edges and sometimes even the far edges of woodlands.

 5. Short-Eared Owl